digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 > *Concepts are not in your head: they are things, peoples, zones, regions, thresholds, gradients, temperatures, speeds, etc.* { Gilles Deleuze, Desert islands and Other Texts 1953-1974, p 312 }

 - what was the *impulse* for the project?
-- what is your motivation?
+- what is your *motivation*?
-- is there a questions that the projects tries to answer? what is this (research) question?
+- is there a *questions* that the projects tries to answer?
-- what is the problem and who cares about it?
+- what is the *problem* and *who cares* about it?
 - how does this project relate to previous projects or interests? ( maybe it is connected to research that reaches back to some of your previous projects or to projects of others )
 - name references from Design, Art, Media Theory, Science, Philosophy etc.
 - what form/media does the project have/use? e.g